Old San Juan San Juan, Puerto Rico Travel Guide

 Deposit and Cancellation Policies: Vary significantly by property and platform.
 Review specific terms carefully.
 Seasonal Price Fluctuations: Highest prices during dry season (winter/spring) and around U.S. Public holidays.
 Prices decrease during summer and fall months.

-Hostels, Basic Guesthouses: Shared dorms or basic private rooms.
-Emphasis on social atmosphere and central location.
+Hostels, Basic Guesthouses: Shared hostel rooms or basic private rooms.
+Emphasis on social atmosphere plus the central area location.
 Limited amenities, shared bathrooms common.
 Price Range: $40 - $100 per night.
 Considerations: May be noisy, reduced privacy.
 Ideal for solo travelers or those prioritizing location and low cost over luxury.
 Has a lively environment for meeting other travelers.

 Mid-Range: Boutique Hotels, Vacation Rentals.
-Restored colonial buildings, unique decor, attached bathrooms, often with inner courtyards or rooftop terraces.
+Restored colonial-style architecture, unique decor, attached bathrooms, often with inner courtyards or rooftop terraces.
 More personalized service.
 Price Range: $150 - $350.
 Authentic charm, excellent location.
-May lack large resort amenities.
+Might not have large features of the resort.
 Luxury: High-End Boutique Hotels.
 Exquisitely designed rooms, premium amenities, gourmet dining, often with plunge or rooftop pools, spas, and concierge assistance.
 Price Range: $350 - $600+.
 High price point for an immersive, refined experience.

 The Historic District of san juan is best for hotels and rentals, immersing you in history.